 By now, we’re all pretty familiar with the importance of staying hydrated throughout the day.
 But what does “staying hydrated” even mean?
 Many folks opt to aim for the nice, square number of 1 gallon of water a day (for reference, 2.7 liters equal about 0.7 gallons), so we looked into the health benefits of drinking that much H20, from speeding up metabolism to preventing headaches.

-Do You Really Need to Drink a Whole Gallon of Water a Day?
+Does Drinking a Gallon of Water a Day Have Benefits?
 Here’s What Experts Say

 5 Health Benefits of Drinking a Gallon of Water a Day